ghetzel/webfriend/docs/reference.md

 ## Conditional Statements

-Friendscript supports conditional statements in the form of _if-else if-else_ constructs.
+Friendscript supports conditional statements in the form of `if/else if/else` constructs.
 The basic form of conditional statements is:

 ```
 if $somevariable {